Princess Iron Fan (1941 film)

-Princess Iron Fan (鐵扇公主 (铁扇公主, Tiě shàn gōngzhǔ)), is the first Chinese animated feature film.
+Princess Iron Fan (鐵扇公主 (铁扇公主, Tiě shàn gōngzhǔ)), is the first full-length Chinese animated feature film.
 It is also considered the first Asian animated feature film.
 The film is based on an episode of the 16th-century novel Journey to the West.
-It was directed in Shanghai under difficult conditions in the thick of World War II by Wan Guchan and Wan Laiming (the Wan brothers) and was released on November 19, 1941.
-The film later became influential in the development of East Asian animation, including Japanese anime and Chinese animation.
+It was directed in Shanghai under difficult conditions in the thick of World War II by Wan Guchan and Wan Laiming (the Wan brothers) and was released on 19 November 1941.

+The film later became influential in the development of East Asian animation, including Japanese anime, Vietnamese animation, Korean animation and Chinese animation.

 Plot

 The story was liberally adapted from a short sequence in the popular Chinese novel Journey to the West.
 Princess Iron Fan is a main character.

 Specifically, the film focused on the duel between the Monkey King and a vengeful princess, whose fan is desperately needed to quench the flames that surround a peasant village.